mfarazahmad/MeetMyInterests/README.md

 - Containerization via Docker & Managed by Kubernetes & Helm Charts
 - Isitio leveraged as API Gateway for Load Balancing
 - Isitio used as Service Mesh for service discovery
-- Deloyed on AWS EKS via Terraform
+- Deloyed on Azure AKS via Terraform
 - Utilizing Redis for Cacheing of User Sessiom
 - MongoDB Cluster Sharding w/ 3 nodes
 - Logging using Datadog